Scotland

 Scotland: a whisky culture

-The first evidence of whisky making in Scotland dates back to 1494.
-Indeed, an accounting note of the brother John Cor of the Abbey of Lindores establishes the reception of malt to manufacture brandy.
+The first evidence of whisky production in Scotland dates back to 1494.
+In fact, an accounting note from Brother John Cor of Lindores Abbey records the receipt of malt for the manufacture of brandy.

-In 1707, when Scotland joined the United Kingdom by the Treaty of Union, whisky was already strongly anchored in the national culture.
-The industry starts to emancipate itself at the end of the 18th century and then settles down durably after theExcise Act (1823), the combined decreases of the farmers' rents and the taxes allowing to limit the interest of smuggling.
+By 1707, when Scotland joined the United Kingdom under the Treaty of Union, whisky was already firmly rooted in national culture.
+The industry began to emancipate itself at the end of the 18th century, then took hold after theExcise Act (1823), as a combination of lower rents for farmers and lower taxes limited the interest in smuggling.

-A few decades later, around 1860, the appearance of the phylloxera causes the decimation of the vines and thus the spirits depending on this raw material.
-Thus, the whisky has the free field to develop.
-It is in particular the blends which are used as launching pad.
+A few decades later, around 1860, the outbreak of phylloxera led to the decimation of vineyards and thus of the spirits that depended on this raw material.
+This gave whisky free rein to develop.
+Blends in particular served as a launching pad.

-However, until the 20th century, Irish whiskey reigned supreme.
-Various historical events allowed the Scotch whiskies to become the reference in the eyes of the world.
+Yet until the 20th century, Irish whiskey reigned supreme.
+A number of historical events subsequently enabled Scotch whiskies to become the benchmark for the world.

 Scotland: Scotch and regions